aws-samples/amazon-ecs-catsndogs-workshop/Lab-7-Artifacts/README.md

 ### High-level Instructions

 1. Deploy a CloudFormation stack using the `Lab7-create-ecs-green-tasks-and-services.yml` template file.
 This will create a “green” stack composed of an Application Load Balancer, new ECS tasks and services, and a Route 53 hosted zone.
-It will also create the AWS Lambada functions, AWS IAM roles and AWS DynamoDB table to support blue/green deployments.
+It will also create the AWS Lambda functions, AWS IAM roles and AWS DynamoDB table to support blue/green deployments.

 2. In the Route 53 console, find the catsndogs.lol hosted zone.
 Note the weighted record set for www.catsndogs.lol is set to return one result 100% of the time.